-The Managed Switch supports the following AAA features:
+The Industrial Managed Switch supports the following AAA features:

-- · Accounting for IEEE 802.1X authenticated users that access the network through the Managed Switch. - · Accounting for users that access management interfaces on the Managed Switch through the console and Telnet. - Accounting for commands that users enter at specific CLI privilege levels.
-Authorization of users that access management interfaces on the Managed Switch through the console and Telnet.
+- · Accounting for IEEE 802.1X authenticated users that access the network through the Industrial Managed Switch. - Accounting for users that access management interfaces on the Industrial Managed Switch through the console and Telnet - Accounting for commands that users enter at specific CLI privilege levels.
+Authorization of users that access management interfaces on the Industrial Managed Switch through the console and Telnet.

-To configure AAA on the Managed Switch, you need to follow this general process:
+To configure AAA on the Industrial Managed Switch, you need to follow this general process:

 - Configure RADIUS and TACACS+ server access parameters.
-See "Configuring Local/Remote Logon Authentication". - Define RADIUS and TACACS+ server groups to support the accounting and authorization of services. - 3.
+See "Configuring Local/Remote Logon Authentication". - 2.
+Define RADIUS and TACACS+ server groups to support the accounting and authorization of services. - 3.
 Define a method name for each service to which you want to apply accounting or authorization and specify the RADIUS or TACACS+ server groups to use.
 Apply the method names to port or line interfaces.

 This guide assumes that RADIUS and TACACS+ servers have already been configured to support AAA.
-The configuration of RADIUS and TACACS+ server software is beyond the scope of this guide, refer to the documentation provided with the RADIUS or TACACS+ server software.
+If the configuration of RADIUS and TACACS+ server software is beyond the scope of this guide, refer to the documentation provided with the RADIUS or TACACS+ server software.